 Fifth, the impact of genetics on political engagement has been confirmed by many studies (Dawes and Loewen 2009; Fowler, Baker, and Dawes 2008; Loewen and Dawes 2012).
 Klemmensen et al. (2012) specifically find that political interest and political efficacy are heritable and come from the same underlying genetic factor, but it remains unclear whether this underlying factor is more present among men, women or none of them.
 These studies also emphasize that genetic differences, when they are found, add to but do not replace differences in political socialization.

 Sixth, women might simply be interested in those aspects of politics that are not viewed as “typical” politics.
-On average, women report more interest in topics such as health care, education and gender issues, while men report more interest for foreign policy, partisan politics, and law and order (R. Campbell and Winters 2008; Ferrin et al. 2020).
+On average, women report more interest in topics such as health care, education and gender issues, while men report more interest inforeign policy, partisan politics, and law and order (R. Campbell and Winters 2008; Ferrin et al. 2020).
 Some topics, such as taxes, seem to be equally interesting to men and women.
 Both studies conclude that men and women are simply interested in different domains of politics and that politics is mentally associated with elections and parties, topics in which men have more interest.
 This therefore leads women to report lower levels of overall political interest.

 R. Campbell and Winters (2008) show that men’s higher partisan political interest derives from the fact that they are more agentic, i.e., focused on self-assertion, while women are more communal, i.e., focused on cooperation.
 Since politics is typically seen as more adversarial, it appeals more to agentic types — mostly men — who then develop higher political efficacy and overall self-reported political interest.
 Infante and Rancer (1996) similarly find that men are more likely than women to value arguing and engage in it, except for workplace-related arguing.
 Men are also more likely to engage in verbal aggressiveness, while women tend to believe that arguing is hostile and combative.
 Women MPs have also been found to be less likely to resort to adversarial language (Shaw 2002).

 The first five theories — women’s political under-representation, political institutions, motherhood, employment, and genetics — seem to provide at best a partial explanation of the gender gap in political interest.
-Interest for partisan politics stemming from men being more assertive and less communal than women seems to explain the endurance of gender differences in overall self-reported political interest through life.
+Interest inpartisan politics stemming from men being more assertive and less communal than women seems to explain the endurance of gender differences in overall self-reported political interest through life.
 However, it remains somewhat unclear why men become more agentic and women become more communal.

 Two other theories that have been used to explain the relation between gender and political interest are mobilized to provide a tentative response to this question: gender homophily theory and social learning theory.
 Both theories point to the broader role of role models and gendered influences in political socialization.